-- Certification of Nonconforming Use, CNU-4012-2015, Strathcona Apartments: Located on Parcel 64 of the Greenbelt Parcels, approximately 750 feet south of the subject site, approved on April 4, 2015 - Certification of Nonconforming Use, CNU-28517-11, Lawrence Apartments: Located on Block O of the Greenbelt Co-op, approximately 1,110 feet southwest of the subject site, approved on March 8, 2012 - Certification of Nonconforming Use, CNU-11640-11, Park Crescent Apartments: Located on Parcels 1 and 2, of the Greenbelt Commercial and Apartment Area, immediately west and south of the subject site, approved on May 30, 2012 - 3.
-History: The subject property was placed in the R-18 and R-P-C Zones at the time of adoption of the zoning map in 1957.
-According to the Maryland State Department of Assessments and Taxation (SDAT) database, the building was constructed in 1937.
+- Certification of Nonconforming Use, CNU-4012-2015, Strathcona Apartments: Located on Parcel 64 of the Greenbelt Parcels, approximately 750 feet south of the subject site, approved on April 16, 2015 - Certification of Nonconforming Use, CNU-28517-11, Lawrence Apartments: Located on Block O of the Greenbelt Co-op, approximately 1,110 feet southwest of the subject site, approved on March 8, 2012 - Certification of Nonconforming Use, CNU-11640-11, Park Crescent Apartments: Located on Parcels 1 and 2, of the Greenbelt Commercial and Apartment Area, immediately west and south of the subject site, approved on May 30, 2012 - 3.
+History: The subject property was placed in the R-18, R-T, and R-P-C Zones at the time of adoption of the zoning map in 1957.
+According to the Maryland State Department of Assessments and Taxation database, the two buildings were constructed in 1937.